Amiviz Partners With Sandfly Security To Deliver Advanced Agentless Linux Security Solutions In The Middle East

-AmiViz , the leading cybersecurity-focused value-added distributor headquartered in the Middle East, today announced an exclusive partnership with Sandfly Security, a global leader in agentless Linux security.
-This collaboration will bring Sandfly's innovative intrusion detection and threat-hunting solutions to enterprises across the Middle East and Africa (MEA), addressing the regions growing demand for robust cybersecurity in critical infrastructure and digital transformation initiatives.
+(MENAFN- Mid-East Info) AmiViz, the leading cybersecurity-focused value-added distributor headquartered in the Middle East, today announced an exclusive partnership with Sandfly Security, a global leader in agentless Linux security.
+This collaboration will bring Sandfly's innovative intrusion detection and threat-hunting solutions to enterprises across the Middle East and Africa (MEA), addressing the region's growing demand for robust cybersecurity in critical infrastructure and digital transformation initiatives.

 The partnership leverages AmiViz's extensive distribution network and expertise in delivering cutting-edge cybersecurity solutions to expand Sandfly Security's reach in the MEA region.
 Sandfly's agentless platform, designed specifically for Linux environments, detects intrusions, malicious activities, and advanced persistent threats (APTs) without requiring software installation on host systems.
 This low-impact approach is ideal for businesses striving to secure their Linux systems while maintaining operational efficiency.